Are you sensitive? Does the state of this world weigh you down sometimes? Are there days when you just can’t shake the sadness and despair?

 That happened to me this morning.
 I was worried about a dog I know who was not living in a good situation.
 This big beautiful sweet German shepherd each night was being forced to sleep in a cage that was too small.
 My thoughts then, of course, flew to all the children and teenagers and others who are also being forced to live in cages where they don’t have enough room to lie down.
 In addition, these refugees don’t have mattresses or blankets or sufficient food or water.
 The truth was, as worried as I was about the dog, these people have it even worse.

 I felt sorrow well up in me.
-I tried nevertheless to be productive even in the face of all that is so very, very wrong on our planet.
-And I couldn’t shake the melancholy.
+But being a “good American,” I tried to soldier on and be productive even in the face of all that is so very, very wrong on our planet.
+But I couldn’t shake the melancholy.

 I caught a glimpse of some messages from my brother-in-law.
 He was a dear man and we hadn’t spoken to one another for many months.
 We decided to shift from messages to an actual phone call.
 We had a great conversation and it elevated my mood tremendously.
 There is magic in taking the time to have some real connections with people we love.

 But an hour or so afterwards, I was chagrined to find my energy slipping again.

 After trying to write, after taking a shower, after even resorting to some cleaning, I had to face the fact that I was in a serious funk.
 I finally confessed this to my friend whom I was staying with.
 He wisely responded, “Well then you just have to be with it.
 Be with the feelings.”

 I knew instantly that it was the perfect advice.
 The last time I was in a funk like this was four months ago, and once I went outside and sat still for a while, I broke down into great sobs, the biggest cry I’d had in quite a while.

 This time I crawled into bed.
 And then I had a thought.
 It was something a healer friend of mine once suggested I ask myself: Was this mine?